mhumph/zenboard/README.md

 In most cases:
 - there will be relatively few requests per minute so minimal server resources will be needed
 - high availability / clustering / load balancing won't be needed

+## Share the love

+If you like Zenboard please GitHub star it, thanks!

 ## About